-The Bike Ottawa map page, pictured below, includes a range of maps to aid in your cycling journey.
+The Bike Ottawa map page, pictured below, now has a range of superb maps to aid you in your cycling journey.

 Ottawa connects to the Québec-wide Route Verte, comprising the largest (5,000 km) network of bike routes in North America.
 Visit this link for full information in English.

 Buy a Bike

 You can buy used bicycles by clicking on this link to the relevant section at Kijiji.ca.
 Once there you can refine your search, and then order the results by price or posting date.